 Refining aim and change theory

-The measurement plan has three types of measures:
+The three types of measures are:

 - Balancing measures are used to determine if your changes are having an impact elsewhere in your system.